 - What diets or treatments have you tried to lose weight?

 - Are you ready to make changes in your lifestyle to lose weight?

 - What do you think might prevent you from losing weight?

 If you have time before your scheduled appointment, you can help prepare for the appointment by keeping a diet diary for two weeks prior to the appointment and by recording how many steps you take in a day by using a step counter (pedometer).

 You can also begin to make choices that will help you start to lose weight, including:

-If your BMI is in the overweight or obese range, your health care provider will typically review your health history in detail, perform a physical exam and recommend some tests.
+If your BMI is in the obese range, your health care provider will typically review your health history in detail, perform a physical exam and recommend some tests.

 These exams and tests generally include: